Holy Land Pilgrimage and Biblical Archeology

 Holy Sites -- Gila's Highlights

-In three full decades of guiding, I haven’t yet led a group up to Tel Azekah and I’m inviting you to break this record with me.
+In three full decades of guiding, I have only once led a group up to Tel Azekah and I’m inviting you to be next.
 Only 50 minutes (by bus) from Jerusalem, Azekah figures in the stories of four biblical heroes (David and Hezekiah, Joshua and Jeremiah) and one villain (Goliath).

 David: When David brought cheeses, baguettes and trail mix from Bethlehem to his brothers serving in Saul’s army, he must have been struck by the sight of Azekah, a tall mound, towering about 1200 feet above sea level as he looked west.
 Azekah guarded the northwest pass into the Elah Valley and served as the western-most camp of the Philistines with a bird’s eye view over the valley of Elah.